 In Chandelao Garh the best thing that will come your way will be learning a traditional art form.

-Other than that, enjoying the luxury of the Garh, visiting block painter’s village, sipping tea by the lake and hearing chirps of birds instead of horns will be some of the reasons for you wanting to visit again.
+Other than that, enjoying the luxury of the Garh, visiting the block painter’s village, sipping tea by the lake, and hearing chirps of birds instead of horns will be some of the reasons for you wanting to visit again.

-Request a quote to Rajasthan to craft your itinerary around this place.
+Request a quote from Rajasthan to craft your itinerary around this place.

-With the balmy ambience and monochrome terrain, this ghost town has an eerie feel to it.
+With the balmy ambiance and monochrome terrain, this ghost town has an eerie feel to it.

 Some say it’s because of a famous legend that infers that it is haunted.